yegor256/blog/_posts/2017/jan/2017-01-03-how-much-you-love-conflicts.md

 "I want to use a singleton."
 The only thing a confrontation of positions can produce is a fight, and the only solution is a compromise:
-"You guys need a good [team-building party]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}) so you become friends and lose <del>balls</del> the desire to fight."
+"You guys need a good [team-building party]({% pst 2015/mar/2015-03-02-team-morale-myths-and-reality %}) so you become friends and lose ~~balls~~ the desire to fight."
 That's what those monkeys build: teams.
 They believe that when the team is "strong," there will be no fights, no conflicts, no arguments, no design patterns, no anti-patterns, and ... no senior developers.
 There will be just one